I'm Healthy, Why Should I Get the Flu Vaccine?

 The flu is much worse than a cold.
 Even very healthy people can become quite ill.
 If you get infected with influenza, you might bring the virus home to someone who is not healthy or is at high risk like a baby, an older relative or someone with a medical condition.
 They may become very sick and have a difficult time recovering from the illness.
 They may also develop very serious complications from the flu.

-The flu shot will be provided this year by some health care providers, local pharmacies and the Simcoe Muskoka District Health Unit.
+The flu shot will be provided this year by some health care providers and local pharmacies.
 To find a pharmacy or health unit flu clinic near you, enter your address or postal code at this link.

 What if I am bringing a grandchild, or someone unable to provide their own consent to a health unit flu clinic?